AKilbo/Android-Game-OpenGl/README.markdown

 * Mock up the 'dial' interaction
 * Fleshout the basics of the game more
 * Implement and RPG style background
+* Some method to do more than just straight lines in particle systems